ethereumclassic/community-calls/README.md

 # ETC Community Calls

-Every week on a Tuesday we get together to chat about ETC.
+Every week on a Tuesday we get together to chat about ETC. All are welcome.

+The ETC Discord can be joined at https://ethereumclassic.org/discord

+Please join us in the #community-calls channel to ask questions or bring up topics.

 ## Recorded Calls